sshariff01/cf4newbies/intro.md

 1. Install [Spring Tool Suite](http://spring.io/tools/sts)

 2. Install Cloud Foundry Integration with STS
-    a.
-Within STS, go to `Help > Install New Software` and search for "Cloud Foundry".
+    * Within STS, go to `Help > Install New Software` and search for "Cloud Foundry".
 Install these required packages.
 Note that the install process may take a bit of time, and STS will need to be restarted for the changes to take effect.

 3. Import projects into STS
     * Install samples and partially-completed projects into your workspace.
 Run the following command in your Mac OS X Terminal: